 Indians are prone to hero worshipping.
 This is most apparent in the cult following that film stars inspire.
 Though politicians are usually regarded with disfavor, a few do have faithful followers.

 In a land that revers goddesses, it is perhaps not surprising that many women have managed to occupy top political positions.
-India has seen many women Chief Ministers, and Indira Gandhi was the second woman worldwide to be voted as head of a nation.
+India has seen many women Chief Ministers.
+Indira Gandhi was the second woman worldwide, who was voted as head of a nation.
 (After Sirimavo Bandaranaike, who was the world’s first woman Prime Minister).

 Looking for work, I landed in neighbouring Tamil Nadu (TN).
-Just a couple of years after my move, Jayalalitha, a popular film actress was elected as Chief Minister of TN for the first time.
+Just a couple of years after my move, Jayalalitha, a popular film actress became the Chief Minister of TN for the first time.

 Similarly, consider Mamta Banjerjee another popular Indian Chief Minister and a politician reportedly with the greatest mass appeal at present in Bengal.
 She is neither ‘Ma’ (mother in Bengali) nor Iron Lady.
 She is the Didi (elder sister) ready to take on Delhi and lead the country.
 Maybe once that happens she will become Ma of India.
 Jayalalitha in contrast became Amma early in her career.

 Curiously enough both Jayalalitha and Merkel have no children of their own.
 Even though the land both the women governed have prospered under them, there is not much in common in style or substance with these ‘Mothers’.